laurentsimon/attestation/spec/predicates/deployment.md

 }
 ```

-Assume the admisson controller is authoritative for scope type "cloud.google.com/service_account/v1", then the attestation authentication layer verification passes,
+Let's assume the admisson controller is authoritative for scope type "cloud.google.com/service_account/v1".
+Then the attestation authentication layer verification passes,
 because the only scope in the attestation is "cloud.google.com/service_account/v1".
 If the environment the image is about to be deployed runs under service account "sa-name@project.iam.gserviceaccount.com", the environment verification passes.
 Otherwise it fails.

 If the generator is _not_ authoritative for scope type "cloud.google.com/service_account/v1", then the attestation